 Reasonable action, including disciplinary action, taken by the TBN Board of Directors (The Board),relating to the management and direction of registered members is not workplace harassment.

-TBN registered members, while performing TBN duties are encouraged to report any incidents of harassment or discrimination to any member of the TBN Board of Directors.
+TBN registered members may report any incidents of harassment or discrimination to any member of the TBN Board of Directors.
 A Director receiving a complaint must forthwith notify the President who shall arrange for the complaint to be addressed at the next meeting of the Board of Directors or if appropriate, call for a special meeting to address the complaint.